dmcginley/project1_yoga_site/README.md

  	<https://www.youtube.com/kepowob>

-- Layout of the body divided into a 3 section grid from Layout Land
+- Layout of the body is divided into a 3 section grid from Layout Land

 	<https://www.youtube.com/channel/UC7TizprGknbDalbHplROtag>